Resident Evil 4: Legacy

 Resident Evil 4 is considered one of the best video games of all time.
 It is included in the reference book 1001 Video Games You Must Play Before You Die (2014).
 Nintendo Power ranked it as number one in their list of the top 25 best GameCube games of all time in 2005 and also ranked it second on their list of the best games of the 2000s in 2010.
 In 2008, Resident Evil 4 was ranked first place in the list of the best video games of all time according to the readers of IGN, and sixth place in the list of the best PlayStation 2 games of all time according to the IGN staff.
 In 2021, IGN ranked the game as the 40th best game of all time.
 In 2009, Game Informer ranked Resident Evil 4 number one on their list of top GameCube games and number three on their list of top PlayStation 2 games.
 In 2022, Complex magazine named it the tenth-best PlayStation 2 game of all time.
 GamePro ranked it as the second best game for the PS2.
 In 2010, the readers of PlayStation Official Magazine voted it the 10th greatest PlayStation game.
 In 2007, Edge ranked the game at second place in its list of top games of all time, behind only The Legend of Zelda: Ocarina of Time (1998).
 That same year, G4 named it the 21st top video game of all time, calling it "a modern horror masterpiece."
 In 2015, it placed 7th on USgamer's The 15 Best Games Since 2000 list.
 In early 2006, in their 200th issue, Nintendo Power ranked it in second place in their Top 200 Games of all-time list, also behind only The Legend of Zelda: Ocarina of Time.
 In 2025, Rolling Stone named it the 27th-greatest game.

 Resident Evil 4 is regarded as one of the most influential games of the 2000s, particularly due to its influence in redefining the third-person shooter genre by introducing offset camera angles that do not obscure action.
 The new gameplay alterations and immersive style appealed to many not previously familiar with the series.
-The over-the-shoulder viewpoint introduced in Resident Evil 4 has later become standard in third-person shooters and action games, including titles ranging from Gears of War to Batman: Arkham Asylum (2009).
-It has also become a standard "precision aim" feature for third-person action games in general, with examples including Dead Space, Grand Theft Auto, Ratchet & Clank, Fallout, Uncharted, Mass Effect and The Last of Us.
-In 2019, Game Informer called Resident Evil 4 "the most important third-person shooter ever" and said it "innovated two genres", inspiring developers of both survival horror and shooter games.
+The over-the-shoulder viewpoint became standard for action games, including Gears of War and Batman: Arkham Asylum (2009), Dead Space, Grand Theft Auto, Ratchet & Clank, Fallout, Uncharted, Mass Effect and The Last of Us.
+In 2019, Game Informer called Resident Evil 4 the most important third-person shooter and said it "innovated two genres", inspiring developers of both survival horror and shooter games.